Skip to content

 Enterprise implementations often involve multi-subsidiary structures, consolidation requirements, multi-currency operations, and more operational depth (warehouse execution, manufacturing, complex purchasing, EDI, or layered fulfillment).
 In many cases, this is also where companies lean heavily on formal controls: audit trails, approvals, and tighter segregation of duties become part of the design, not a “nice to have.”

-The reason these projects cost more is not because the team is doing “the same work but bigger.”
+The reason these projects cost more is not that the team is doing “the same work but bigger.”
 It’s because the implementation has to be coordinated across more stakeholders, more systems, more data, and often more geographies.
 Integration complexity and testing requirements rise sharply, and training needs expand because different groups use NetSuite differently.
 This is also the scenario where a phased rollout is common, because trying to turn everything on at once can create too much operational risk.

 Why timelines and scope are tied to cost